• Skip to primary navigation

 Empire biscuits on a wire cooling rack.

-Originating in Scotland, these jammy Empire biscuits (also known as Imperial cookies, German biscuits, Deutsch biscuits, Belgian biscuits, Linzer biscuits, and even Double biscuits (phew!)) are still a popular bakery treat north of the border.
+Originating in Scotland, this jammy Empire biscuit recipe (also known as Imperial cookies) are still a popular bakery treat north of the border.

 Jump to: